Overview

 Imputed Income for Domestic Partner Coverage

 Qualified domestic partners and/or their eligible children may be enrolled in medical, dental, vision and Voluntary Life and Accidental Death & Dismemberment (AD&D) insurance coverage.
-Due to IRS regulations, if you cover a domestic partner or domestic partner's child who does not qualify as a tax dependent, the value of these benefits is generally added to your taxable income and subject to federal and state income and payroll taxes.
+Due to IRS regulations, if you cover a domestic partner or domestic partner's child who does not qualify as a tax dependent, the value of these benefits is generally added to your taxable income and subject to federal/state income and payroll taxes.
 This practice is known as “imputed income.”